bakeyed/HackThisSite/javascript/solutions-js.md

 }
 ```

+The script checks if the user input in "cookies".
+If it is, we win if not, we lose.
 So, obviously, the password is `"cookies"`.

 ### Mission 2: Disable JavaScript

 The hint is in the name!
 To pass this level, all we have to do is disable JavaScript.
+This is because faith wrote a script that redirects us to fail.php.
+We can bypass this by disabeling javascript

 In your browser settings:
 For Chrome: `Chrome Tabs > Site Settings > Privacy and Security > Disable JavaScript`